mocaspike150/mocaspike150.github.io/about/moca.md

 international visitors, neighborhood residents, students and school groups from local and regional schools.

-Last Year, MOCA began participating in the New York City Marathon as a charitable partner.
+Last year, MOCA began participating in the TCS New York City Marathon as a charitable partner.
 Our team of seven runners raised $88,000 to support MOCA’s mission.
 Many Chinese American running groups and runners learned about our efforts and showed their support.
 We are grateful to them for helping to further our mission in presenting